modus-continens/docs/src/foundations.md

 because this tree involves fewer layer operations than the original one.

 There may be situations when several minimal proofs of the same cost exist.
-In this case, Modus chooses one in an unspecified way.
-Although Modus is deterministic, reordering rules may cause Modus to generate a different minimal proof.
+In this case, Modus chooses one non-deterministically.
+Specifically, for a given program and a goal, Modus will always choose the same proof, but reordering rules may cause Modus to generate a different proof.
 To avoid non-determinism, it is recommend to avoid rules with uncontrolled choice:

 ```Modusfile
 a :- b; c.